Android User Interface

 App Widgets

 App widgets are another important UI component.
-They are self-contained and provide specific functionality, embedded within an application's user interface or placed on the device's home screen.
-They allow access to certain features or information of app directly without opening the entire application, which is kind of "micro-interaction" with the app's functionality.
-Android widgets come in different forms and sizes, which include simple controls like buttons and text views to more complex elements like calendars, weather forecasts, music players, news feeds etc. Widgets can be moved around on home screen and can also be resizable, allowing users to adjust their dimensions per their preferences.
+They are self-contained, providing specific functionality that can be embedded within an application's user interface or placed on the device's home screen.
+Widgets enable quick access to certain features or information of an app directly, offering "micro-interactions" with the app's functionality.
+They come in various forms and sizes, ranging from simple controls like buttons and text views to more complex elements like calendars, weather forecasts, music players, and news feeds.
+Widgets can be moved around on the home screen and are often resizable, allowing users to adjust their dimensions based on preferences.

 Custom Layout

-Creating custom layouts requires a good understanding of Android's view hierarchy, layout calculations, and the specific requirements of UI design.
-To create custom layouts in Android, extend the ViewGroup class, which allows to modify the appearance and behavior of prebuilt layouts.
-The following main steps are typically involved:
+Creating custom layouts requires a thorough understanding of Android's view hierarchy, layout calculations, and UI design requirements.
+To create custom layouts in Android, you can extend the ViewGroup class, allowing you to modify the appearance and behavior of standard layouts.
+Here are the main steps involved:

-- Extend the class from the ViewGroup class: Create a new class that extends ViewGroup, serving as the container for custom layout.
+- Extend the ViewGroup class: Create a new class that extends ViewGroup.
+This class will serve as the container for your custom layout.

-- Override other available methods as needed: Depending on the requirements of custom layout, override additional methods.
-For example, override methods related to touch events or drawing on the canvas.
+to obtain these measurements. - Override additional methods as needed: Depending on your layout's requirements, you may override methods related to touch events or custom drawing on the canvas.

 Custom Views